RouterRetriever: Routing over a Mixture of Expert Embedding Models: Experimental Setup

 \section{Experimental Setup}

-\paragraph{Baselines} We compare the performance of \ours with when training on the same dataset in a multi-task manner (Multi-Task) and training on a large-scale general-domain dataset MSMARCO (MSMARCO-Trained).
-Additionally, following previous works~\citep{muqeeth2024learning, jang2023exploring}, we evaluate performance using two oracle settings: Best Individual and Oracle.
-The Best Individual setting is a dataset-level oracle that routes all queries in a dataset to the expert with the highest average performance for that dataset, while the Oracle setting is an instance-level oracle that routes each individual instance to its best-performing expert.
+\paragraph{Baselines} We compare the performance of \ours with a single base encoder model trained on the same dataset in a Multi-Task manner and a single base encoder model trained on a large-scale general-domain dataset MSMARCO.
+Following previous works~\citep{muqeeth2024learning, jang2023exploring}, we also evaluate two oracle settings: DatasetOracle and InstanceOracle\footnote{DatasetOracle and InstanceOracle correspond to Best Individual and Oracle, respectively, in prior works \citet{jang2023exploring} and \citet{muqeeth2024learning}}.
+The DatasetOracle setting is a dataset-level oracle that routes all queries in a dataset to the expert with the highest average performance for that dataset, while the InstanceOracle setting is an instance-level oracle that routes each individual instance to its best-performing expert.

-We also conduct experiments with various other routing techniques commonly used in language modeling tasks; ExpertClassifierRouter~\citep{shen2024learning}, ClassificationHeadRouter~\citep{muqeeth2024learning}, and DatasetRouter~\citep{ye2022retrieval, jang2023exploring}.
-ExpertClassifierRouter employs a binary classifier for each gate to calculate the probability of that gate being selected.
-The gate with the highest probability is chosen for the final selection.
+We also conduct experiments with various other routing techniques commonly used in language modeling tasks: ExpertClassifierRouter~\citep{shen2024learning}, ClassificationHeadRouter~\citep{muqeeth2024learning}, and DatasetRouter~\citep{ye2022retrieval, jang2023exploring}.
+ExpertClassifierRouter employs a binary classifier for each expert to calculate the probability of selecting that expert.
+The expert with the highest probability is chosen for the final selection.
 ClassificationHeadRouter uses a single classifier layer to determine the appropriate expert for each instance.
-DatasetRouter is the most similar to \ours, as it selects the gate by retrieving the instance with the highest similarity score.
+DatasetRouter is the most similar to \ours, as it selects the expert by retrieving the instance with the highest similarity score.
 However, there are two key differences: \ours uses the predicted label, whereas DatasetRouter relies on the original dataset label.
 Also, \ours incorporates a clustering step to group instances, while DatasetRouter randomly samples 100 instances from the training dataset.
-Further details of the baselines and training methods for each are provided in the supplementary materials.
+Further details of baselines and training methods are in Appendix~\ref{app: a1}.